-Now that it's the second Sunday of advent, we'd like to give you a little gift.
-This article provides you with insight into why more companies will be talking about personalised content, artificial intelligence, microservices, headless CMS, cloud and cybersecurity in 2020.
+This article provides you with insight into why more companies will talk about personalised content, artificial intelligence, microservices, headless CMS, cloud and cybersecurity in 2020.

 4 e-commerce trends to look forward to in 2020.
 And 1 you need to be prepared for.

 Back in October, not one of the 1,000 people listening in the great hall at Øksnehallen made a sound when Jim Hagemann Snabe lined up the facts at the e-commerce conference.
 As Chairman of the Board of A.P.
 Møller Mærsk and Siemens AG, he is a gentleman worth listening to – and we did indeed make a mental note of his message: The e-commerce solutions of the future are responsible, sustainable and human.
 And, of course, carried forward by technological possibilities that pave the way throughout the customer journey.
 One of his points was: "If it ain't broke, fix it".
 He would say that if you have an e-commerce solution where you are simply doing what you usually do, you are not doing what the company is best served with.
 Opportunities for positive change abound.

 It is human to want to be seen, noted ... and remembered.
 Whether you are shopping physically or digitally.
 It is thus not surprising that 8 out of 10 consumers are more likely to make purchases from companies that have offered them a personalised experience, as documented by Epsilon (epsilon.com).
 Customers will, even more than now, expect the user experience to be addressed to them specifically.
 This brings us to the next trend, which is about how artificial intelligence becomes even more prevalent as a way to create personalised content.